Saeed Emami: Arrest and death

 In 1999, after being charged with orchestrating the Chain Murders, Emami was arrested and imprisoned.
 According to Muhammad Sahimi:

 On 20 June 1999, it was announced that Saeid Emami had died in prison the night before.
 It was claimed that Emami had attempted to commit suicide by drinking a depilatory compound in the bathroom on 16 June 1999.
 He had been taken to a hospital and had undergone treatment, but had died on 19 June.
 It was claimed that he died of a cardiac arrest and because he suffered from respiratory problems.
 His family held a memorial service for him in which 400 people participated.

 Iranian dissidents are reported to believe "he was murdered in order to prevent the leak of sensitive information about MOIS operations, which would have compromised the entire leadership of the Islamic Republic."

-He was later alleged to have assisted in the defection of Abolghassem Farhad Mesbahi, a former Iranian Intelligence official.
-Mesbahi stated he fled Iran in 1996 after his former co-worker Emami warned him of an assassination order.
+He was later alleged to have assisted in the defection of Abolghassem Farhad Mesbahi, a former Iranian intelligence official.
+Mesbahi stated he fled Iran in 1996 after his former colleague Emami warned him of an assassination order against him.
 Mesbahi was offered asylum in Germany where he was a witness in the Mykonos restaurant assassinations trial, contributing to a German court ruling blaming Iranian government officials for the attack and issuing an arrest warrant for former Iranian Intelligence Minister Fallahian.
 It was implied that Emami's arrest was at least in part for this action.